NYC and parts of NJ activate Code Blue due to extreme cold – Telemundo New York (47)

-New York City authorities activated the Code Blue on Sunday from 4:00 p.m. to 8:00 a.m.
-Monday, which takes effect when temperatures drop to 32 degrees Fahrenheit or below. due to the conditions that the winter storm brings.
+New York City authorities activated Code Blue on Saturday from 4:00 p.m. to Sunday morning at 8:00 a.m., which takes effect when temperatures drop to 32 degrees Fahrenheit or below. , due to the conditions that the winter storm brings.

 No homeless are denied access to City-run shelters during Code Blue.

-Authorities urged New Yorkers to call 3-1-1 to report homeless people exposed to freezing temperatures and to call 9-1-1 in case of emergency.
+Authorities urged New Yorkers to call 3-1-1 to report homeless people exposed to freezing temperatures and to call 9-1-1 in an emergency.
 The city will send an outreach team to offer assistance.

 Code Blue weather emergencies in New York City include the following options for the homeless: